 The trucking industry is ripe for disruption.
 It’s no secret that electric vehicles are the next big innovation, but when will we see them?
 More importantly, what forces are driving them to market?
-What types of change will they herald when they get here?
+What types of changes will they herald when they get here?

 There’s a lot riding on electric trucks, which is why we might see them sooner than many truckers think.

 Fuel costs have always been the magic variable for freight providers.
-Unfortunately, crude oil is its own economy and it operates on a global scale.
+Unfortunately, crude oil is its own economy, and it operates on a global scale.
 More often than not, freight companies are at the mercy of fuel costs as they rise or become volatile due to larger economic factors.

 Instead of pacing the trends of crude oil, electric vehicles will bring a modicum of cost control back in-house for freight providers.